Loading

 Retirement Plan Selection

 There are different types of retirement accounts and each has its benefits and pitfalls.
-Making the right decisions could have a significant impact on your tax liability and total saving when you retire.
+Making the right decisions could have a significant impact on your tax liability and total savings when you retire.
 That’s why having a plan is important.

 There are two basic types of retirement plans.
 One is a defined contribution plan.
 With this type of plan, you are guaranteed to be paid out all the money you contributed to the account.
 The value of the account when you retire is based on the amount of money you contributed, the account’s rate of returns, how long the money was invested, and your tax liability.